tgittos/money-printer-server/README.md

 ### API

+Money Printer provides both a full REST-full API service, and a more limited GraphQL API service.

+The REST-full service is intended to fulfill all internal application and external integrating partner needs.

+The GraphQL service provides read-only access to the authed user's app specific data.

+#### REST

 The main RESTful HTTP API server implemented in Flask that services the bulk of client requests.
 Supports RESTful and web socket requests.
 All private resources secured by  JWT based authentication.

+Documentation for the api can be found at `http://localhost/api/v1/` via SwaggerUI when the application is running in a non `production` mode.

+#### GraphQL

+GraphQL is integrated through `graphene`, and the GraphQL endpoint can be found at `http://localhost/api/v1/graphql`.

+When the application is running in a non `production` mode, the GraphQL serves a GraphQLi web query interface.

 ## Development setup